msnicklous/CommandCatcher/readme.md

 If the init() function is not called, commands will neither be received nor processed.
 Calls to other CommandCatcher methods will be ignored.

-If needed, you can also suppy a serial stream other than the standard Serial object to CommandCatcher during init().
+If needed, you can also suppy a serial stream other than the standard Serial object to CommandCatcher during 'init()'.
 Also, CommandCatcher uses a default buffer size of 16 characters, but if you want a different size, you can specify that in the init call as well: